openedx/paragon/src/Dropdown/README.md

 ### `buttonType` (string; optional)
 `buttonType` is used to determine the type of button to be rendered.
 See [Bootstrap's buttons documentation](https://getbootstrap.com/docs/4.0/components/buttons/) for a list of applicable button types.
 The default is `buttonType="light"`.

-### `menuItems` (shape array; required)
+### `menuItems` (shape array or element array; required)
 `menuItems` specifies the list of items that will be rendered within the dropdown for selection.
-It takes in the type `shape` that appears a Javascript object containing the menu item `label` and the `href` properties as strings.
+It accepts an array of either: 1) Javascript objects containing the menu item `label` and the `href` properties as strings; or 2) React/HTML elements.

 ### `title` (string; required)
 `title` specifies the text that is displayed within the original dropdown button.